 But a lot of my time on the Internet was spent passively consuming -- besides the occasional like and comment.
 Although watching my favorite YouTubers and their antics has been fun...
 I did long to interact with it on a deeper level.
 This lead to me to seek out personal websites from the 2000s, like those hosted by GeoCities, MySpace, and LiveJournal, to name a few.
 For hours, I traveled via the time machine that is the Internet Archive on the hunt for them.
 Newly inspired, I set out to create my own.
 With no idea where to start, I stumbled upon Neocities (a nod to GeoCities).
 Modern-day websites thrive here!
 So many of them -- and their creators are fueled by passion, not profit.

 This discovery was the perfect opportunity to make some use of my creativity!
 I eventually did grow dissatisfied with the 'full-screen, "like-comment-share," then scroll' format that emerged seemingly everywhere.
 (Vine did it first; TikTok put it on crack.
-Yes, I still hate it.)
-Complaining about it won't do much, though.
-Plus, it's so new that scientists are split on whether it is detrimental or not.
-Neverthless, the only thing left to do is create.
-So that's what I do.
+Yes, I still hate it.
+Complaining about it won't do much, though...)
+It's so new that scientists are split on whether it is detrimental or not.
+WHATEVER!
+I didn't like it, so I ditched it.
+Instead, I started from scratch and began to create.
+Now, that's what I and so many others do.